3prm3-Org/Blockpacks/README.md

 6. Open Minecraft.
 Your blockpack(s) should have been loaded!
 ## How to make blockpacks for Chisel Decor v1.1.3 for 1.16.5
 https://github.com/KnowYourKnot/ChiselDecor/issues/4#issuecomment-788125673

+# Extra Info
+You can replace the en_us.json and pt_br.json files with @Seikm 's by deleting the en_us.json and pt_br.json and renaming the en_us_seikm.json and pt_br_seikm.json en_us.json and pt_br.json respectively